4ntm4n/ms-one/README.md

   - let new users sign up to newsletter to keep them in the loop of what is happening in the community
   - let users know how they can engage in social media.
   - let existing users log in to view the paid-for content.
+  - Give a hint about what is expected inside the paid members area
+  - Let new users sign up and become full members

 ## Approach